A Witch Shall be Born: Plot

 Queen Taramis of Khauran awakens one day to find her identical twin sister, Salome, staring her in the face.
 As an infant, Salome was deemed a witch due to a crescent-shaped birthmark on her chest.
 This birthmark was believed to be a sign of evil, so she was left in the desert to die.
 However, a magician from Khitai (China) found Salome, brought her up, and instructed her in the art of sorcery.

 Salome has conspired with a voivode named Constantius, also known as "The Falcon", the Kothic leader for an army of Shemitish mercenaries, to take over the city of Khauran.
-Queen Taramis is sent to the palace dungeon, with the implications of torture and rape.
+Queen Taramis is sent to the palace dungeon, to be tortured and raped by the Falcon.
 Salome assumes Taramis' identity as the queen of Khauran and names Constantius her royal consort.
 The Khaurani army is disbanded and replaced by Constantius' Shemitish mercenaries, an event which turns violent when the captain of the queen's guard, Conan the Cimmerian, refuses to obey Salome's order.

 After putting his back against a wall while killing a number of Constantius' warriors, Conan is finally captured and crucified for his defiance.
 Olgerd Vladislav, the Zaporoskan leader of a band of Zuagir desert raiders, is riding by with his scouting party and discovers a crucified Conan a mile outside the city walls.
 Vladislav doesn't entirely help Conan.
 He has the base of the cross cut, leaving it to fate and Conan's hardiness that he isn't crushed by the heavy wood.
 Vladislav then refuses to give Conan any water, claiming the Cimmerian must wait until after a ten-mile trek towards their outlaw camp to prove himself worthy of his band.

 In Khauran, Salome's reign as "Taramis" has plunged the city into ruin.
 Citizens are killed, tortured, or sold as slaves; heavy taxes are imposed; and women are frequently debauched by the Shemites.
 Salome desecrates the temple of Ishtar in the center of her city and summons a demon, Thaug, to live inside it.
 Soon, the citizens of Khauran are routinely sacrificed to Thaug.